Hand drilling in UK as taught by Dave Watson

-Friction fire hand drills are normally not the first choice for fire lighting in the Northern hemisphere, as it is regarded as a strenuous technique, especially in cold and humid environments.
-Dave Watson proved under overcast Northern Wales weather conditions, that this perception is not correct.
-He produced with hand drilling in the UK as fast an ember, as he did with a bow drill.
+Friction fire hand drills are usually not the first choice for fire lighting in the Northern Hemisphere, as they are regarded as a strenuous technique, especially in cold and humid environments.
+Dave Watson proved this perception is incorrect under overcast Northern Wales weather conditions.
+He produced an ember as fast with hand drilling in the UK as with a bow drill.

 Hearth board for hand drill friction fire method

-Dave is using dry Wild clematis (Clematis vitalba) wood as hearth board, which he cuts into 1,5-2 cm thick slices.
-This thickness is ideal for being able to drill long enough and minimize the distance (and therefore heat loss) for falling down charred powder in order to create an ember in the notch.
+Dave uses dry Wild clematis (Clematis vitalba) wood as a hearth board, which he cuts into 1.5-2 cm thick slices.
+This thickness is ideal for drilling long enough to minimize the distance (and therefore heat loss) for falling charred powder to create an ember in the notch.

 Spindle for hand drill friction fire method

-For spindles he either uses hazel wood (Corylus sp.) with a tip of elder wood (Sambucus nigra) or a uniform spindle of elder wood.
-According to Dave, elder shoots should preferably be collected from a bush or tree, which is not fully exposed to sunlight, as in this case the shoots tend to grow too fast and only develop a very thin wooden area, with a large pit inside.
-It is far more likely to get good wood from shaded bushes And he collects all his elder shoots in wintertime when they are containing least water from bushes which are growing in forests.
-Nevertheless, every single elder shoot has got a differently sized pit.
+For spindles, he either uses hazelwood (Corylus sp.) with a tip of elder wood (Sambucus nigra) or a uniform spindle of elder wood.
+According to Dave, elder shoots should preferably be collected from a bush or tree, which is not fully exposed to sunlight, as in this case, the shoots tend to grow too fast and only develop a fragile wooden area with a large pit inside.
+It is far more likely to get good wood from shaded bushes.
+He collects all his elder shoots in wintertime, containing the least water from forest bushes.
+Nevertheless, every single elder shot has a pit of a different size.

 Kindling for hand drill friction fire method

-Before Dave starts, he is wetting his hands with water in order to get a better grip for whirling.
-And whenever he stops, he will wet his hands before starting again.
-When doing it myself, I found a big difference in applying water to the hands or not.
-So, it is definitely recommended.
+Before Dave starts, he wets his hands with water to better grip the whirling.
+Whenever he stops, he wets his hands again before starting.
+When doing it myself, I found a big difference in whether or not to apply water to the hands, so it is recommended.

-Dave is using nearly the whole length of the spindle to drill, which is a considerably longer time, than it is rotated before setting a new grip in Australia or Africa.
-And Dave is using his whole upper body for applying downward force onto his hands by kneeing quite backwards from the spindle.
+Dave drills using nearly the whole spindle length, which is considerably longer than it is rotated before setting a new grip in Australia or Africa.
+He then uses his upper body to apply downward force to his hands by kneeing backward from the spindle.

-For pre-burning only about three whole spindle strokes were necessary.
-A small notch was cut, and a wood chip laid underneath.
+Only about three whole spindle strokes were necessary for pre-burning.
+A small notch was cut, and a wood chip was laid underneath.
 For the actual burning action, not more than about five full spindle strokes were necessary to produce an ember.

 Lessons learned by Dave Watson about friction fire hand drilling

-- Friction fire hand drilling is – with the availability of suitable materials – also in cold and humid climates done easily.
+- Friction fire hand drilling is – with the availability of suitable materials – also done quickly in cold and humid climates.

 - Harvest elder shoots from shaded bushes in wintertime

-- Prepare a Clematis hearth board and dry out properly
+- Prepare a Clematis hearth board and dry it out properly

 - Train to match Elder tips with Hazel shoots for hand drill spindles